HedgehogDevelopment/HedgehogDevelopment.github.io/razl/advancedscript.markdown

 	Get-RazlReferredItems -Connection $source -ItemID "{110D559F-DEA5-42EA-9C1C-8A5DF7E70EF9}"

 ### Setting Sitecore Item Information
 Sitecore Razl offers the developer the ability to update items on a Sitecore server through a number of cmdlets.
-These cmdlets accept data structures that could be manipulated by the PowerShell script.
+These cmdlets accept data structures that can be manipulated by PowerShell scripts.

 #### Set-RazlField
 The Set-RazlField cmdlet accepts a FieldData object and uses the information in the FieldData object to update an item on a Sitecore server.

 Summary of parameters:
-- **-Connection** [Required] - The RazlConnection to a Sitecore server.
+- **-Connection** [Required] - The connection to a Sitecore server.
+- **-FieldData** [Optional] - The FieldData object that contains the information about the field.
+- **-FieldId** [Required] - The Field ID to set.
 - **-ItemId** [Required] - Item to set field information for.
-- **-FieldId** [Required] - The Field ID to set.
 - **-LanguageId** [Optional] - The Language for the field.
 - **-VersionNum** [Optional] - The Version for the field.
-- **-FieldData** [Optional] - The FieldData object that contains the information about the field.

 The following is an example of using the Set-RazlField cmdlet to update the Text field of the Home item: